-Karl Chi Leung KWOK, 71, has been a director of the group's holding company since 1983.
+Karl Chi Leung KWOK, 72, has been a director of the group's holding company since 1983.
 He has more than 30 years' management experience in the banking and finance businesses.
-He is the Chairman of Wing On International Holdings Limited, Wing On Company International Limited and Major Sports Events Committee (exofficio member of Sports Commission), a trustee member of the Board of The Trustees of Chung Chi College of The Chinese University of Hong Kong, a member of the Board of Carleton College, Northfield, MN, USA, a trust member of The Outward Bound Trust of Hong Kong Limited, vice president of Sports Federation & Olympic Committee of Hong Kong, China and a director of Hong Kong Sports Institute.
+He is the Chairman of Wing On International Holdings Limited, Wing On Company International Limited and Major Sports Events Committee (exofficio member of Sports Commission), a trustee member of the Board of The Trustees of Chung Chi College of The Chinese University of Hong Kong, a member of the Board of Carleton College, Northfield, MN, USA, a trust member of The Outward Bound Trust of Hong Kong Limited, vice president of Sports Federation & Olympic Committee of Hong Kong, China, a director of Hong Kong Sports Institute and a member of Harbourfront Commission.